From Jimi Hendrix to Jimmy Page: 10 of rock and roll’s most iconic guitars

 One of the most expensive guitars on the list, Eric Clapton’s ‘Blackie’ fetched nearly $1 million in 2004 when it went up for auction in support of Clapton’s rehab centre Crossroads.

 Clapton wrote some of his most famous songs on the guitar including ‘Cocaine’ and his cover of ‘I Shot The Sheriff’.
+It certainly goes down as one of the genre’s most famous.

 Jerry Garcia’s ‘Tiger’